Historic Apartment Building With Balconies

 Physical Vacancy Rate Formula

-Let’s say you’re considering the purchase of a duplex.
+Let’s say you’re thinking about buying a duplex.
 You plan to live in one unit and rent out the other.
 The last tenant’s lease ended 40 days into the year, and you have a tenant lined up for the last 90 days of the year already.

 To calculate your physical vacancy rates, we first need to figure out how many days the property sat vacant.
 We’ll assume it was available to rent for the entire year:

-Now divide that number by the days the apartment was available: 235∕365 = 0.64.
-Multiply that number by 100 and you’ll get your physical vacancy rate: 64%.
+Now, divide that number by the days the apartment was available and multiply the final number by 100 to get the vacancy rate.

 What High Physical Vacancy Rates Can Tell You

-A high physical vacancy rate, compared to what the broader local market is experiencing, can indicate problems with the property’s marketing and advertising efforts.
+• Advertising and marketing issues: A high physical vacancy rate can indicate problems with the property’s marketing and advertising efforts.
 The current owner might be relying on word of mouth, or a sign displayed in a window that fails to reach a wider pool of prospective tenants.

-On the other hand, it can indicate that the rent being demanded is too high for the level of accommodation and amenities provided.
-If you understand that the property you’re buying is a diamond in the rough, it may be part of your business plan to fully renovate the property to attract tenants willing to pay a premium rent.
-If you want to take on a more turnkey project, you might choose a property in better condition.
+• High rental price: A high vacancy rate could also indicate that the rent is too high for the level of accommodation provided or the property’s location.
+You might want to renovate the property to attract tenants willing to pay a premium rent.
+But if you want a more turnkey project, you might choose a property in better condition.

 What Low Physical Vacancy Rates Can Tell You

-A property that’s doing better than the wider market may raise different questions to ask.
+A property that’s doing better than the wider market may raise different questions.
 You’ll want to check maintenance records carefully to make sure the current owner kept up with repair issues while maximizing profits to make the property attractive to a prospective buyer like you.

-Another reason your low physical vacancy rate might be that the rents being charged are lower than what comparable units are charging.
+Another reason for a low physical vacancy rate might be that the rental prices being charged are lower than what comparable units are charging.
 Look into whether the market will bear higher rents for the units you’re offering.

 Find the best mortgage option for you.